realKarthikNair/Pop-Ubuntu-Issue-fixes/README.md

 Alternative suggestion:

     Switch to Firefox!
 It has that feature out of box in wayland...
-    I can't cuz my word depends on MS Teams that doesnt work on Firefox and I'm not a fan of keeping multiple browsers or worse, the stupid Linux native version of MS Teams (as of Dec 2021)

 **5. Hardware Accelerated video decode on Chrome/chromium based browsers**